The Perfect Ireland Itinerary That Includes Kylemore Abbey: A Gothic Fantasy Amid 50 Shades of Green

 Day 7: Return to Dublin via Limerick

 The final day charts your return to Dublin, with a strategic stop in Limerick—a city that shares its name with a five-line poem format ranging from clever to crude, though locals prefer to emphasize the former.
+This circular route represents some of the best places to go in Ireland for first-time visitors.
 The approximately 3-hour journey provides closure to your circular Ireland itinerary that includes Kylemore Abbey, bridging the gap between western wilderness and eastern urbanization.

 Limerick highlights include King John’s Castle ($12 admission), a 13th-century fortress overlooking the River Shannon; the Hunt Museum ($10 admission), housing an eclectic collection in a former customs house; and the Treaty Stone (free), marking where the 1691 Treaty of Limerick was signed—though the terms were later broken so thoroughly that “treaty” became Ireland’s first documented air quotes.